The 12 Steps to Living Confidently: Horizon, Risk Tolerance, and Compounding

 How long before you retire?
 Forty years? twenty years?
 Ten years?
 Your horizon is the amount of time before you begin drawing income from your retirement savings.
 It’s the prime period to build your retirement funds — and its length plays a role in determining how much risk you can afford to take.

 Generally speaking, the more years you have before retirement, the greater the risk you may be willing to take with your money.
 If you’re nearing retirement, you may benefit from more conservative investments.
 This can help you plan more confidently.

 Let’s consider Humpty Dumpty.
 A good egg, Humpty is 42 years old.
 He intends to retire at 65, so his time horizon is 23 years.
 Many financial professionals consider a horizon of more than 10 years to favor an aggressive investment portfolio — i.e., one designed to provide a higher rate of return while also involving a greater likelihood that those funds could lose value.
 The closer to retirement Humpty gets, the more his financial professional may advise him to scale back risk.

 But Humpty’s horizon is not the only factor in his decision.

 Just because you are decades away from retirement, that doesn’t automatically mean you should opt for higher-risk investments to chase a rate of return.
 You want to figure out your risk tolerance.
 What is your relationship with money?
 Are you comfortable riding an investment roller-coaster if you gain a favorable return down the road?
 Or do dips in market value give you high anxiety?
-The answers to these and other questions can help you determine whether you want an investment portfolio weighted toward stocks (aggressive) or fixed-income investments (low-risk) or a balance between the two.
+The answers to these and other questions can help you determine whether you want an investment portfolio weighted toward stocks (more risk) or fixed-income investments (lower risk) or a balance between the two.

 2019-89108 Exp.
 11/21